New Zealand Gambling Regulation

 Legal Gambling Age in New Zealand

 casino laws imageParticipation in lottery-style games like Keno, Bulls Eye, Lotto, and Play 3 comes with no age restrictions in New Zealand.
-However, if an individual who is under 18 years old happens to win a sum that exceeds NZ$1,000, their parents or legal guardians must sign a special acknowledgment form before the underage winner can redeem the prize.
+However, if an individual who is under 18 years old wins a sum that exceeds NZ$1,000, their parents or legal guardians must sign a special acknowledgment form before the underage winner can redeem the prize.

-The access to instant win games and lotteries with frequent draws is restricted only to participants who are at least 18 years old.
-The underage participation in such activities is in violation of New Zealand’s Gambling Act of 2003 and so is purchasing instant win tickets on behalf of minors.
+Access to instant-win games and lotteries with frequent draws is restricted to participants who are at least 18 years old.
+Underage participation in such activities is a violation of New Zealand’s Gambling Act of 2003, and so is purchasing instant-win tickets on behalf of minors.

 As for sports betting, young Kiwis must be 18 years old or older to wager on races and sporting competitions at TAB NZ.
-Those who violate this rule risk being penalized with fines to a maximum of NZ$500.
-The fines are higher at NZ$1,000 for individuals of legal age who make bets on behalf of minors.
+Those who violate this rule risk fines of up to NZ$500.
+The fines are higher, at NZ$1,000, for individuals of legal age who place bets on behalf of minors.

 Casino gaming floors are off-limits to Kiwis who are under 20 years old.
 The sanction for violation is a fine of up to NZ$500.
-With that said, some of the biggest landbased operators in New Zealand enforce stricter policies by issuing trespassing orders against any minor who accesses the gaming area.
+With that said, some of the biggest land-based operators in New Zealand enforce stricter policies by issuing trespassing orders against any minor who accesses the gaming area.
 Such individuals will be prohibited from returning to the casino for two years.
-This rule applies even if the violator becomes of legal casino gambling age (20+) over this two-year period.
+This rule applies even if the violator reaches the legal casino gambling age (20+) during that two-year period.

-Kiwis can play on gaming machines (pokies) outside casinos (eg. in bars and restaurants) if they are 18 years old or above.
+Kiwis can play gaming machines (pokies) outside casinos (e.g., in bars and restaurants) if they are 18 years old or above.
 However, if the machine operator has valid reasons to suspect a patron is underage, they have the right to deny payment of winnings.
-If said person provides proof of identity and age within seven days, they will be able to redeem their prize.
+If the person provides proof of identity and age within seven days, they will be able to redeem their prize.

 Gambling Advertisement Policies in New Zealand

 The marketing of gambling products and services is overseen by the self-regulatory Advertising Standards Authority of New Zealand (ASA).
-This organization determines the standards for responsible marketing in the country in view of social responsibility.
-It released a new set of rules in the spring of 2019 via the Gambling Advertising Code which came into effect in August of the same year.
+This organization sets the standards for responsible marketing in the country with a focus on social responsibility.
+It released a new set of rules in the spring of 2019 via the Gambling Advertising Code, which came into effect in August of the same year.

 Under the New Policies